Sundaybrian/wissenpos/README.md

 A fullstack app (frontend, backend) for restaurant management

+## Docs

+To view the various endpoints lauch the backend and navigate to `localhost:5000/api-docs`

 ## Backend Setup

 -   Create `.env` with your values.
 A sample env is provided